PrajwalSuryaPrakash/PrajwalSuryaPrakash/README.md

 ### Hi there, I'm *Prajwal Surya Prakash* 👋
 #### 🚀 Data Analyst | AI Enthusiast | Data Science

-Motivated *Data Analyst* with over *a year of experience* in *Data Analytics, Predictive Modeling, Automation, and Cloud Computing*.
-Strong background in *Python, SQL, ETL* and *Big Data Technologies*, with a passion for *Machine Learning & AI.
-Skilled in building* *high-performance scalable solutions* that drive data-driven business decisions.
+Data Engineer / Data Scientist with 4+ years of experience in database development, ETL pipelines, data modeling, and big data analytics.
+Strong expertise in Python for data manipulation and machine learning using NumPy, Pandas, Scikit-Learn, and Statsmodels.
+Extensive experience with Snowflake (Time Travel, Cloning, Multi-Cluster Warehouses, Data Sharing) and cloud platforms including AWS (S3, EMR, Glue, Athena, Redshift) and Azure (Blob Storage, Azure ML).
+Proficient in Hadoop, Spark (Scala), Hive, Pig, MapReduce, and NoSQL databases.
+Proven ability in data warehouse migrations (Teradata to Snowflake), performance tuning, and building scalable end-to-end data solutions.
 Graduated as Masters in *Big Data Science* from *Queen Mary University of London*, where I have gained expertise in *Python, ML & AI, PowerBI*.

 ---